Laughing out loud in the 70s and 80s: the best comedies

 Tootsie (1982)

 'Tootsie' - Sydney Pollack directs Dustin Hoffman and Jessica Lange in one of the best films in the history of cinema.
-Jessica Lange won an Oscar, the movie as a whole got a Golden Globe, and Dustin Hoffman took home a BAFTA beside many other nominations and awards.
+Jessica Lange won an Oscar, the movie as a whole got a Golden Globe, and Dustin Hoffman took home a BAFTA besides many other nominations and awards.

 Trading Places (1983)